-Schools and districts across the country are facing the racism that exists in American education systems and diving into equity work with the goal of creating more inclusive spaces.
+Schools and districts across the country are diving into equity work in the American education system with the goal of creating more inclusive spaces.
 That work includes, among other things, listening to and elevating the voices of students and educators of color.

 An expert panel of Black men in the education space joined us for a conversation about their own experiences and achievements in the K-12 education space.
 We heard from: